SamZorSec/Open-Home-Automation/openhome/README.md

 - [Forecast.io](https://home-assistant.io/components/sensor.forecast/)
 - [Owntracks](https://home-assistant.io/components/device_tracker.owntracks/)

-## Implementation of the actuators/sensors
+## Implementation of the actuators and sensors
 The sketches are available [here](sketches).
 Before using them, we need to modify the Wi-Fi SSID/password, the MQTT username/password, the desired IP address ant the OTA password.
 The use of TLS is optional.

 ```C